 ABF is generally effective in managing its costs to business levels.
 ABF's ability to effectively manage labor costs has a direct impact on its operating performance.
-These costs, which are reported in ABF operating expenses and costs as salaries, wages and benefits, amounted to 60.5% and 63.2% of ABF's revenue for the three and six months ended June 30, 2012, compared to 60.4% and 63.0% for the same periods in 2011, respectively.
-Labor costs, including retirement and health care benefits for ABF's contractual employees that are provided by a number of multiemployer plans (see Note G to the Company's consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q), are impacted by ABF's contractual obligations under its labor agreement primarily with the International Brotherhood of Teamsters (the "IBT").
+These costs, which are reported in ABF operating expenses and costs as salaries, wages, and benefits, amounted to 59.8% and 62.0% of ABF's revenue for the three and nine months ended September 30, 2012, compared to 59.2% and 61.7% for the same periods in 2011, respectively.
+Labor costs, including retirement and health care benefits for ABF's contractual employees that are provided by a number of multiemployer plans (see Note G to the Company's consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q), are impacted by ABF's contractual obligations under its labor agreement primarily with the IBT.
 This five-year collective bargaining agreement, the National Master Freight Agreement (the "NMFA"), became effective April 1, 2008 and provides for compounded annual contractual wage and benefit increases of approximately 3% to 4%, subject to additional increases for cost-of-living adjustments.
-The contractual wage rate increase effective primarily on April 1, 2012 under the NMFA averaged 1.9%.
-Contractual health, welfare and pension benefit rates under the NMFA are expected to increase by an average of 4.3% effective primarily on August 1, 2012, assuming that the request by the Central States, Southeast and Southwest Area Pension Fund (the "Central States Pension Fund") for no increase in the pension contribution rate is approved, which would be consistent with the pension benefit rate effective August 1, 2011.

 ABF operates in a highly competitive industry which consists predominantly of nonunion motor carriers.
 The Company's nonunion competitors have a lower fringe benefit cost structure and less stringent labor work rules, and certain carriers also have lower wage rates for their freight-handling and driving personnel.
 Wage and benefit concessions granted to certain union competitors also allow for a lower cost structure than that of ABF.
 Furthermore, ABF's labor costs are impacted by its contributions to multiemployer plans, a portion of which are used to pay benefits to individuals who were never employed by ABF.
 Information provided by a large multiemployer pension plan indicates that more than 40% of the plan's benefit payments are made to retirees of companies that are no longer contributing employers.
 During recent recessionary economic conditions, competitors with lower labor cost structures reduced freight rates to gain market share, which further limited ABF's ability to maintain or increase base freight rates to sufficient levels in recent years.
 ABF has continued to address with the IBT the effect of ABF's wage and benefit cost structure under the NMFA on its operating results.
+ABF expects to begin negotiations with the IBT for its new collective bargaining agreement in late December 2012.